RobotSail/mini_trainer/Readme.md

 **Mini Trainer does not include data processing utilities.** For tokenization and data preparation, please use the **[instructlab-training](https://github.com/instructlab/training)** APIs, which provide robust data processing pipelines compatible with Mini Trainer's input format.

-### 🧱 Continual Pretraining
+### 🧱 Pretraining Mode

-Mini Trainer now supports continual pretraining on tokenized document corpora.
+Mini Trainer supports pretraining on tokenized document corpora.
 Pass a `--block-size` to enable the document pipeline (the input JSONL is expected to have an `input_ids` column):

 ```bash
 torchrun --nnodes=1 --nproc-per-node=4 -m mini_trainer.train \